CA-ma/bmiCalcDeploy/README.md

 The methods that govern the BMI calculator app are developed with Javascript and styled in the view with HTML and vanilla CSS options.
 The methods and features of the calculator are tested using a package called [End To End Training Wheels](https://www.npmjs.com/package/e2e_training_wheels), which is a lightweight JS testing framework that can implement both unit and feature tests.

-### Technology summary
-Front end
-* HTML
-* CSS
-* JS

-Back end
-* N/A

-Testing
-* End-to-end (e2e) Training Wheels: unit and feature

-## Application deployment
+## Deployment
 The [BMI web app](https://ca-ma.github.io/bmiCalcDeploy/) is deployed using Github Pages.

-## Building the application
-### Goals
+## Building, Development, and Testing
 The BMI Calculator application is designed to have a intuitive interface in which the user can input their height and weight, in either metric or imperial units, and the app returns their BMI.

-### Setup the app on your terminal
 To locally run or test this application, fork this repository to your github account and clone to a local workspace.
 The following instructions (for Mac OS terminal) will configure your local workspace with the necessary package manager and packages.
-You can refer to the e2e Training Wheels installation [here](https://www.npmjs.com/package/e2e_training_wheels#installation).
+You can also refer to the e2e Training Wheels [installation guidelines](https://www.npmjs.com/package/e2e_training_wheels#installation).

 ```
 // Initialize Node Package Manager (NPM)